Denison Bollay: History

 He is also one of the authors (with Mel Beckman and Brian Fox) of the BuddyCast peer-to-peer streaming media protocol.

 Computer Camp

 In 1980, Denison Bollay created The Original Computer Camp, an outdoor tech camping experience for kids.
-It included horseback riding, campfires, and a hundred computers, including Apple IIs, Ataris, TRS-80s, and Texas Instruments TI-99/4As.
+It included horseback riding, campfires, and a hundred computers, including the Apple II, Atari 8-bit computers, TRS-80, and TI-99/4A.
 There were robots, turtles (silicon based), and synthesized computer music.
 It was featured on the front page of The Wall Street Journal, launching a trend that encouraged thousands of children to become interested in software.

 He graduated from Harvey Mudd College in 1974.